Today's startups for tomorrow's economy

-Accelerating the launch and growth of new enterprises
+GRA accelerates the launch and growth of university enterprises

 - seeks and identifies university discoveries and inventions that have market potential;

 - makes key investments in the most promising ventures at the earliest stages;